joomla-framework/database/README.md

 # The Authentication Package

+The authentication package provides a simple interface to authenticate users in a Joomla Framework application.
+It is completely decoupled from the application class and provides the ability to implement custom authentication strategies.

 ## Installation via Composer

 Add `"joomla/authentication": "~1.0"` to the require block in your composer.json and then run `composer install`.